ACS Fellows Eligibility and Selection Criteria

 - Refer to the Nomination Types page for guidelines about serving as a nominator for more than one nomination.

-(1) Excellence and leadership that have a lasting beneficial impact in science, the profession, education, and/or management.
+(1) Documented excellence and leadership that has an impact in the science, the profession, education, and/or management.
 Appropriate activities might include, but are not limited to, the following:

-- Outstanding and creative contributions to scientific research;
+- Outstanding and creative contributions to basic and/or applied scientific research;

-- Superior achievements in the teaching and learning of chemistry;
+- Distinguished accomplishments in the teaching and learning of chemistry;

-- Strong, effective leadership or managerial excellence in an organization within the chemical enterprise.
+- Demonstrated leadership or managerial excellence in an organization within the chemical enterprise.

-- Outstanding leadership, documented through specific results achieved, of a Division, Local Section, regional meeting, national meeting, and/or international conference;
+- Outstanding leadership, documented through specific results achieved, of Divisions, Local Sections, regional meetings, national meetings, and/or international conferences;

 - Exceptional assistance, as an unpaid volunteer, in the publication of scientific information (not including routine authorship or reviewing publications associated with one's own research);